-- 315 The major macrofaunal fragments present in the core are scleractinian corals, bryozoans, brachiopods and bivalves (Fig. 3; Fig. 6).
+418 The major macrofaunal fragments present in the core are scleractinian corals, bryozoans, brachiopods and bivalves 419 (Fig. 3; Fig. 8).
 Sea urchins, gastropods, serpulids and gorgonian fragments are more sporadically distributed.
-The dominant coral species in the core is the scleractinian D. pertusum.
-In the upper 20 cm, D. pertusum is replaced by M. oculata (Fig. 3; Fig. 6).
+The 420 dominant coral species in the core is the scleractinian D. pertusum.
+In the upper 20 cm, D. pertusum is replaced by 421 M. oculata (Fig. 3; Fig. 8).
 A third and solitary species, Desmophyllum dianthus, is scarcely distributed (Fig. 3).
-High CWC content is observed during interglacial periods, whilst low content characterizes glacial periods (Fig. 3). - 320 During MIS 3 coral content shows a more staggered distribution, with a range of values from less than 10 vol% to ca. 27 vol% (Fig. 3).
+422 High CWC content is observed during interglacial periods, whilst low content characterizes glacial periods (Fig. 3).
+423 During MIS 3 coral content shows a more staggered distribution, with a range of values from less than 10 vol% to ca. 424 27 vol% (Fig. 3).
+The Aggradation Rate of mound sediments, determined from the coral ages, indicate higher rates of 6 to 8 cm/kyr during MIS 3 and early MIS 6 being well in coherence with the Linear Sedimentation Rate based on 425 the foraminifera δ^{18} O-stratigraphy of the background sediment (Fig. 4B) 426

 In total 23 genera of bryozoans were identified.
-Buskea dichotoma is by far the dominant bryozoan species (Fig. 6).
+Buskea dichotoma is by far the dominant bryozoan species (Fig. 8).
 Accessory species/genera are mainly represented by Reteporella sparteli, Tubuliporina sp. and Palmiskenea sp.
 Bryozoan content varies in general between 10 and 20 vol% (Fig. 3).
 Very high content is, however, observed during MIS 2, reaching near to 70 vol%.
-The fragments, although delicate and fragile, are well preserved, large sized and unworn (Fig. 6).
+The fragments, although delicate and fragile, are well preserved, large sized and unworn (Fig. 8).
 Bryozoans are absent during most of MIS 5.
 This absence corresponds to the interval when coral content is the most important (Fig. 3).
-Conversely, the maximum abundance of bryozoans during MIS 2 correlates to
+Conversely, the maximum abundance of bryozoans during MIS 2 correlates to a minimum in coral content (Fig. 3).

-Brachiopods are mainly represented by the co-occurrence of the species Gryphus vitreus and Terebratulina retusa (Fig. 6).
-These two brachiopods are regularly associated to the bivalve Bathyarca pectunculoides (Fig. 6).
-These three inverterbrates have been formerly reported from Mediterranean CWC environments.
-Gryphus vitreus and Terebratulina retusa are also recorded from Pleistocene CWC deposits from Rhodes, Greece (Bromley, 2005),

-- whilst Bathyarca pectunculoides was found at the Santa Maria di Leuca CWC province (Mastrototaro et al., 2010; Negri and Corselli, 2016).
-Gryphus vitreus was also found associated to "white corals" between 235 and 255 m depth off the coast of the Hyères Islands, France (Emig and Arnaud, 1988).
-Although being fragile, the shells are well preserved (Fig. 6).
-The brachiopod/bivalves concentrate as layers; hence they demonstrate a non-continuous distribution (Fig. 3 and 6).
-They reach their highest abundance during glacial periods, in particular at the end of MIS 3 (30 vol% at 80 cm).
-Brachiopods and bivalves are completely absent during the last two interglacial periods (Fig. - 3 (30 vol% at 80 cm).
-Brachiopods and bivalves are completely absent during the last two interglacial periods (Fig. 3).
+436 Brachiopods are mainly represented by the co-occurrence of the species Gryphus vitreus and Terebratulina retusa 437 (Fig. 8).
+These two brachiopods are regularly associated to the bivalve Bathyarca pectuaculoides (Fig. 8).
+These 438 three inverterbrates have been formerly reported from Mediterranean CWC environments.
+Gryphus vitreus and 439 Terebratulina retusa are also recorded from Pleistocene CWC deposits from Rhodes, Greece (Bromley, 2005), 440 whilst Bathyarca pectunculoides was found at the Santa Maria di Leuca CWC province (Mastrototaro et al., 2010; 441 Negri and Corselli, 2016).
+Gryphus vitreus was also found associated to "white corals" between 235 and 255 m 442 depth off the coast of the Hyères Islands, France (Emig and Arnaud, 1988).
+Although being fragile, the shells are 443 well preserved (Fig. 8).
+The brachiopod/bivalves concentrate as layers and demonstrate a non-continuous distribution 444 (Fig. 3 and 8).